 Your car probably sits outdoors the majority of the time.
 That leaves it exposed to a lot of potential damage risks.
 And it isn’t just a car wreck that might damage the car.
 There are numerous damage hazards within your car’s everyday surroundings.
-You should do what you can to prevent these, but if they can’t be prevented, you also need a resource to fix the damage.
+You should do what you can to prevent these, but if theyimage of car with hands around it can’t be prevented, you also need a resource to fix the damage.
 Your car insurance might provide that, as long as you have comprehensive damage insurance on your auto policy.
 Here’s a little more information on this vital piece of coverage.

 What’s Comprehensive Car Insurance?

 Car insurance can cover a variety of damages that your vehicle might sustain.
 There’s a certain part of coverage, called collision insurance, that will pay for damage the car sustains in a wreck.
 However, another portion of coverage, called comprehensive protection, covers damage that results from accidents that are not related to wrecks.
 Since damage can come from a variety of sources, then this coverage can pay in numerous circumstances.